TBD54566975/developer.tbd.website/site/docs/glossary.md

 A mathematical algorithm used to generate digital signatures.
 These are used to verify the authenticity, integrity, and non-repudiation of electronic documents, messages, or transactions by creating a unique digital signature that can be cryptographically validated.

-## Sidetree Protocol

-The Sidetree protocol is a decentralized and blockchain-agnostic protocol that enables the creation and management of decentralized identifiers (DIDs) and their associated data off-chain, while utilizing the blockchain as a trust anchor for anchoring DID operations, thereby reducing the load on the blockchain and enhancing scalability.

 ## Self Sovereign Identity (SSI)